 He was a Saxon prince who led the resistance against Charlemagne, the king of the Christian Franks during the 8th century.
 Charlemagne, much like Islamic rulers a few generations before, was spreading Christianity by the sword in order to extend his dominions.
 The Germans in the north were still polytheists, but they were slowly changing, mainly through the treason of greedy nobles.
 In spite of Charlemagne’s destruction of a renowned Saxon sanctuary, Saxon nobles attended Charlemagne’s court in 777 CE, but Widukind was the only one among them who refused to go, and now being powerless alone, he went to the court of a Danish king, who was also a polytheist.
 However, after renewed Frankish raids, Widukind returned in 782 CE to incite the Saxon nobles to rebellion, but Charlemagne crushed it and put 4,500 chieftains and nobles to death in the infamous Massacre at Verden.
 The nobles, treacherous again, accused Widukind of inciting them, and declared that his escape was proof of it.
 Widukind continued to resist with the Saxons and turned to the Frisians when he failed.
 In 785 CE, being broken and lonely after more defeats, he agreed to surrender and was baptized by force.
 There are conflicting reports as to what he afterwards did, but his Saxon spirit of resistance lived on and appeared after about 750 years in the form of the Martin Luther, a Saxon cleric and the leader of Protestantism, a regional movement that actually weakened Christianity by challenging and subverting the imperial Catholic church.

 A Slavic chieftain in the Obotrite region between Saxony and Germany.
 Charlemagne marched into the region in about 789 CE after defeating the Saxon rebellions, and Witzlaus submitted rather than resisted, in spite of being among other Slavic tribes to the East.
 This was a sign that he was one of those treacherous nobles who sought wealth and power rather than kept honor and duty to his people and ancestors.
 This was later proven; when other Slavic tribes rebelled from Christianity, Witzlaus went to battle against them, and he was killed in an ambush.
 His successor was to aid Charlemagne in subduing the Slavic tribes in the region and allowing more missionaries to convert them all gradually.
-This would later provide an opportunity for the Northern Crusades to take place by the Charlemagne’s new political entity, Holy Roman Empire.
+This would later provide an opportunity for the Northern Crusades to take place by Charlemagne’s new political & theocratic state, the Holy Roman Empire.